Are you looking for some good health idioms to improve your English?

 - Meaning: To be healthy after a time of sickness or injury.

-- Use In A Sentence: Amy is happy to be on the mend after two weeks of being sick.
+- Use In A Sentence: After being sick for two weeks, Amy is happy to be on the mend.
+Hopefully she will make a full recovery soon.

 22. To Pass Out